 When you use a cable to connect your laptop or other device to a larger display, you’re simply mirroring your screen without any additional functionality.
 If there aren’t any other features, you’re paying for the absence of a cable.

-A wireless presentation system should provide a different meeting experience.
-Screen mirroring is just one of its many features, as these systems are intended to be a collaborative tool fundamental to the meeting.
+A wireless presentation system should provide a better meeting experience.
+Screen mirroring is just one of many features, as these systems are intended to be a collaborative tool fundamental to the meeting.

-Record the features that are must-haves in a new system, and make sure that you also note the pain points of the current one in use.
-But don’t fall into the trap of thinking only about your own experiences or your immediate colleagues.
-Employees in a different role or department may have needs for a wireless presentation system that don’t align with yours.
+Record must-have features for a new system, and make sure that you also note the pain points of the current one in use.
+But don’t fall into the trap of thinking only about your own experiences or your peers.
+Staff in a different role or department may have needs for a wireless presentation system beyond your use case.

 Want to know more about wireless presentation system features?
 Ask these questions: